 Growing up, we were always traveling for the holidays, and honestly, I loved it.
 My parents kept Christmas morning focused on our immediate family.
 We’d wake up at home with Santa gifts under the tree, but then we’d pack up and be on the road after breakfast.

-Memories of slumber parties spent snuggled in sleeping bags on my cousin’s bedroom floor or sleeping in my favorite room at my grandmother’s house — the one with the old black and white family photos framed on the walls — are part of holiday nostalgia for me.
+Memories of slumber parties spent snuggled in sleeping bags on my cousin’s bedroom floor or sleeping in my favorite room at my grandmother’s house are part of holiday nostalgia for me.
 I think these memories persist because (in addition to opening Christmas presents) I loved being with my family in places that made me feel warm and welcomed as if it were my own home.

 Now that I do have my own house with my own visitors, I want them to feel that same welcoming warmth.
 I try to personalize my guest space, adding framed photos of my most frequent visitors, and separate my guest linens into a stash of guest towels and sheets so they stay soft and stain-free.
 Before I had a room to spare, I made sure our pull-out couch included fresh sheets, comfy pillows, and a cozy blanket.

 Whether you have a separate guest room, a pull-out couch, or sleeping bags on the floor, here are a few ways to cozy up any guest quarters for holiday visitors.

 Fill a small basket with some essentials like travel-sized soap, shampoo, lotion, a washcloth, or other toiletries.
 It’s a perfect use for the extra hotel toiletries you may have stored deep under your bathroom sink.
 Like a hotel, it can also fill the gap of something your guests forgot to pack.